NatashiaKaurRaina/Ultimate-Quantum-Resources/README.md

 Your Ultimate Quantum Resource Hub.
 A curated, ever-growing collection of the best quantum computing resources from beginner roadmaps to advanced research papers, tools, SDKs, projects, and career guides.
 Perfect for students, researchers, and quantum-curious minds.

+<b><h2>This repository is still in progess and will updated daily.
+The resources linked here till now are only 1% of I still have discovered/made to date</h2></b>

 <b><h3>Quantum Learning Roadmaps</h3></b>